-On June 20th.
-2017, a group of people on the move, including minors, crossed the border to Hungary.
-They crossed at 2am. and walked for about 30 minutes, before being apprehended by police.
+On June 20th, 2017, a group of people on the move, including minors, crossed the border to Hungary.
+They crossed at 2 am and walked for about 30 minutes, before being apprehended by police in Ásotthalom.

 The interviewee describes particularly one police officer wearing a green and brown camouflage army uniform, who beat them extensively.

 The interviewee describes another 3 additional police officers with dogs, and particularly one police officer in a blue uniform who participated in beating them.
 After about 5 minutes, 5 police cars came to the sight.
-The cars had both people in civilian clothes and police uniforms.
+The cars had people in both plain clothes and police uniforms.
 One police officer checked if people were bleeding.
-Then, he ordered a civilian man to come with water to wash the blood from their faces.
+Then, he ordered a man in plain clothes to come with water to wash the blood from their faces.

-3 people passed out from the beating, one 14 year old was covering himself with his backpack as the police officer in the green and brown army uniform beat them, the police officer pulled his bag away, and swang his stick with both hands, like one would swing a baseball bat, hitting him hard in the face.
+3 people passed out from the beating.
+One 14 year old was covering himself with his backpack when the police officer in the green and brown army uniform was beating them.
+The police officer pulled his bag away, and swang his stick with both hands, like one would swing a baseball bat, hitting him hard in the face.
 After this, he passed out for some time.
 The interviewee describes how this boy, when he woke up, started to dance and sing and police told him to sit down and shut up, but he did not.
-The other people in the group also told him, but he kept singing and dancing and speaking in a non-existing/jibberish language, the interviewee clearly perceived the boy to be in a state of delirium after the beating and being passed out.
+The other people in the group also told him, but he kept singing and dancing and speaking in a non-existing/jibberish language.
+The interviewee clearly perceived the boy to be in a state of delirium after the beating and being passed out.

-The group was then deported back to Serbia.
-One Hungarian in police uniform and one Hungarian in an Army uniform ordered them to read a statement, which ended with “If you wish to file a complaint about a specific officer, then you may do so now.”
+The group was then pushed-back to Serbia.
+One Hungarian in police uniform and one Hungarian in an army uniform ordered them to read a statement, which ended with “If you wish to file a complaint about a specific officer, then you may do so now.”
 The interviewee said that they wanted to file a complaint, but the officers just ordered them to go.

 When the last person was pushed through the gate, the Hungarian officer in the army uniform hit him on the head with a torch, in front of the Serbian police.